The Financial Landscape is not a Level Playing Field –

 Filling the Gap Between the Institutional Marketplace and the Professional Traders of the World

-If you’d like to explore what filling that gap would look like and how you can take advantage of managing your own money, have a look at Education – The Path to Independent Wealth Management to get an overview of the steps I’ve laid out to get you there outside the traditional financial services industry.
+If you’d like to explore what filling that gap would look like and how you can take advantage of being in control of your financial future, have a look at You Really Can Manage Your Own Money to get an overview of the concepts I’ve laid out to make that possible – outside the traditional financial services industry.

 To Leveling the Playing Field,